Taking a bus in Shanghai

 A Shanghai Public Transportation Card.

-Passengers can purchase public transport cards at metro stations, banks, and stores.
+Passengers can purchase a public transportation card at metro stations, banks, and stores.
 A 20-yuan, refundable deposit is required.
+Cards can be topped up at various locations, including convenience stores, banks, and metro stations.

 3.jpg